vbrilon/Live-tracks-guide/README.md

 # Live Backing Tracks with XR18 + Ableton (Mac)

+Summary: Master index for a complete, reliable live‑tracks workflow on XR18 with Ableton + Ableset, plus automation and advanced prep options.

 This is the master doc.
 Use the links below to jump into focused guides.

 Start here